Research Fellows

 Mr Jaouad Mohamed Malzi, Ph.D.

-Mohamed V University in Rabat (Morocco)
+Cadi Ayyad University in Marrakech (Morocco)

 Energy security and energy policy in Africa, environmental and climate change, economic development of Africa